 e.g., is the smoker prepared to attempt to stop?

 |Assist||Assistance needs to be appropriate to stage the client is in,

-e.g., use counseling, training, or pharmacotherapy to help quit.
+e.g., use counseling, training, or pharmacotherapy to help them quit.

 |Arrange||Arrange activities inside and outside of consultation,

-e.g., schedule follow-up appointments, referral to another resource, and monitoring of change.
+e.g., schedule follow-up appointments, refer them to another resource, and monitor change.

 Decisional Balance Worksheets

-Changes are most effective when there are motivation and ‘buy-in’ from the client.
+Changes are most effective when there is motivation and ‘buy-in’ from the client.

 The Decisional Balance Worksheet provides an excellent way of capturing pros versus cons involving a change under discussion.